 Entry of barium into the bloodstream, usually the venous circulation is very rare, and a paper published in 20...

-Barium peritonitis is a rare complication of gastrointestinal fluoroscopy, and occurs when there is gastrointestinal tract perforation and spillage of barium contrast agent into the peritoneal cavity resulting in peritonitis, granuloma and stone formation 1.
+Barium peritonitis is a rare complication of gastrointestinal barium studies, and occurs when there is gastrointestinal tract perforation and spillage of barium contrast agent into the peritoneal cavity resulting in peritonitis, granuloma and stone formation 1.

 Barium studies of the small intestine are still considered an effective modality to show the bowel loops in a cost-effective way.